-The good news is that it is not difficult to convert dull-looking hair into bouncy, shiny hair.
 The most important steps?
 Hydrate, condition and cleanse.
 And of course, make sure you are using the correct products for your hair texture — ones that will not weigh it down or dry it out.

 If you have a curly do, you might find it difficult to achieve a mirror-like shine.
 This is not because your hair is not healthy — rather, it is because uneven surfaces reflect light less uniformly than flat surfaces.